 This is an episode of care measure that examines all eligible episodes for the patient during the measurement period.
 If a patient has more than one eligible episode in a 31-day period, include only the first eligible episode.

 DENOMINATOR NOTE: *Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for MIPS CQMs.

 Denominator Criteria (Eligible Cases):

-Patients aged 3 to 18 years on date of encounter
+Patients 3 years of age or older on date of encounter

 Diagnosis for pharyngitis (ICD-10-CM): J02.0, J02.8, J02.9, J03.00, J03.01, J03.80, J03.81, J03.90, J03.91